Hunter-Abshire/E-Commerce/README.md

 Testing:

 Nodemon: Restarts the server after changes are made to the code.
 Used as an alternative to "node" when running js file.
+Axios: Sends GET requests for authentication to test Express.
 Postman: Offers an easy to use interface for testing API GET requests, I primarily used with authentication requests.
+An alternative to Axios that's easier to use.

 Docker: Used to containerize the application, ensuring consistency across development, testing, and production environments.
 Deployment: